finn-no/Frontend-Testing-Redefined-on-Academy/slides/02-experience/03-cypress.md

 ### Cypress

-* Cypress extends Mocha, using mocha syntax
+* Cypress extends Mocha
     * describe, it, beforeEach, only, skip etc
 * Watch mode
-* Rich API, but no "helper methods"
+* Rich API, more "hands on"
-* Wonky with server side rendering

 Note: